the-gear/graphql-rewrite/.github/CONTRIBUTING.md

 # Contributing

-First of all, thanks for your interest in contributing to the graphql-ast! 🎉
+First of all, thanks for your interest in contributing to the graphql-rewrite! 🎉

 PRs are the preferred way to spike ideas and address issues, if you have time.
 If you plan on contributing frequently, please feel free to ask to become a maintainer; the more the merrier. 🤙